Civil-Service-Human-Resources/lpg-development-environment/README.md

 After all of the repositories have been cloned/built, the initial `docker-compose up` can be executed. **The docker-compose file included in this project is intended for use with the `Dockerfile.dev` Dockerfiles in each app.
 A different `docker-compose.yaml` is required to make use of the standard `Dockerfile`.**

+The `-d` flag can be added to run the up as a daemon command.

 #### Java applications

 The `idt-feature-LC-XXX-local-development` **must** be used for the initial `docker-compose up` command, as it contains the missing SQL in the migration files for the Java applications.
 If the regular branches are used first, the springboot applications will fail to apply to migrations (as the files in the regular branches contain invalid SQL).
 If the springboot apps fail to start for this reason, the migration table will need to be reset as well.